makersacademy/news-summary-challenge/README.md

 # News Summary Challenge

-Makers Week 7 (Friday) - this project is a single page web app built and tested without existing frameworks.

-This challenge was to create a news summary web app using The Guardian API and build with only JavaScript, html, and CSS.
+Makers Week 7 (Friday) - This challenge was to create a news summary web app using The Guardian API and build without frameworks, only JavaScript, html, and CSS.

 ## Getting Started

 In the location of your choice, in Terminal:

-`git@github.com:alittlecross/news-summary-challenge.git`
+`git clone git@github.com:alittlecross/news-summary-challenge.git`

 `cd` into the `news-summary-challenge` folder.